w3c/css-houdini-drafts/css-animationworklet/README.md

 worklets.
 Both of these are natural planned additions to Animation Worklet.

-Consider a simple swipe-to-dismiss effect which follows the user swipe gesture and when finger lifts then continues to completion (either dismissed or returned to origin) with a curve that matches the swipe gesture's velocity.
+Consider a simple swipe-to-action effect which follows the user swipe gesture and when finger lifts then continues to completion (either dismissed or returned to origin) with a curve that matches the swipe gesture's velocity.
 (See this [example](https://twitter.com/kzzzf/status/917444054887124992))